The book arrived. Signed personally to me from a dear friend—the author. We cut our writing teeth almost at the same time.

 The characters.
 Barbara did a fabulous job of creating characters who never deviate from their given roles.
 She has a significant cast, and yet each one holds a distinct and unique personality.

-I also loved that Barbara managed to give a lovely amount of deception without weighing down the story with it.
+I also loved that Barbara managed to give a lovely amount of description without weighing down the story with it.
 We know the world of Lakeville by the description she shares but we’re not smothered by it.

 I also loved that she didn’t pull a few of the first author tropes that I started to expect.
 Every time I thought she would, she didn’t.
-And for

 And for that, I was just thrilled.